TritonDataCenter/node-macaddr/README.md

   single character with a `0`.
 - `separator` (default: `':'`), separator between octets.
 - `octetFormatter` (default: (none)), a function that takes the integer octet as the argument and returns the formatted octet.
-Ignores `zeroPad` when set.
+If `zeroPad` is true, pad up to two characters.

 ### `MAC#toLong()`